-Chances are you have a lot of important stuff on your computer like financial documents, email, digital photos, music and more.
-Unfortunately, computers are vulnerable to hard drive crashes, virus attacks, theft and natural disasters, which can erase everything in an instant.
+Chances are you have a lot of important stuff on your computers like financial documents, email, digital photos, music, and more.
+Unfortunately, computers are vulnerable to hard drive crashes, virus attacks, theft, and natural disasters, which can erase everything in an instant.

 How often a backup is created is decided by your web host.
 Contact your hosting administrator for more details.

-Note: downloading the main folder will not download the database on your server, you will have to ask your provider on the specifics about database backups.
+Note: downloading the main folder will not download the database on your server; you will have to ask your provider about the specifics about database backups.

-There are two classifcations of backups: incremental and full.
+There are two classifications of backups: incremental and full.

-- Incremental Backup- The backups controller compares the existing backup to the data that you wish to backup.
+1. Incremental Backup- The backup controller compares the existing backup to the data that you wish to backup.
 If it is an exact match between the two, then no additional files will be backed up.
 However, if you have added or edited any file, these files will be updated in the backup, thus the incremental name.

 2. Full Backup - All files are written to the backup, even if they already exist in the most current backup.